-These popsicles are a simple three-step recipe; chop the fruit, blend and pour into a popsicle mold.
+These popsicles are a simple three-step recipe; chop the fruit, blend and pour into a popsicle mould.
 It’s best to use ripe fruit so the flavour is succulent and delicious.
 Keeping a tray of popsicles in the fridge is best right through the summer.
 Either make them at night so they’re ready the next day or make them early in the morning so they’re ready by mid-afternoon when everyone’s in need of a cool refreshing treat to bide them over until dinner.

 · Some of the healthiest and most sought after tropical fruits are mangoes, papayas, coconuts, kiwi fruit, pineapples, avocados, guava, dragon fruit and melons.

 · It’s a shame that some tropical fruits get a bad reputation just for being naturally high in sugar or high in fat.
 They’re often deemed unhealthy for this reason, yet this isn’t how it should be.
 All fruits or vegetables have something to bring to the table when it comes to our nutrition, tropical fruits included.